SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 Scatter plots also depict that there are reasonable linear trends between each independent variable and **RS** without notable outliers, and thus, it's safe to use the linear regression model.

 ### 5. Feature Scaling
-Since the data ranges of independent variables considerably vary, we need to scale them.
-As all the data attributes have normal distributions with few outliers, we're going to use ***StandardScaler*** to scale our data.
+Since the ranges of independent variables considerably vary, I scaled all the independet variables.
+As all the data attributes have normal distributions with few outliers, I used ***StandardScaler*** to scale them.

 The result of feature sacling is the following: